trimstray/nginx-admins-handbook/doc/SSL_TLS_BASICS.md

   > TLS 1.1 uses the same ciphers as TLS 1.0, therefore OpenSSL does not make a distinction between the two.
 When it supports a cipher suite for TLS 1.1, it also supports it for TLS 1.0, and vice versa.
 TLS 1.2 and TLS 1.3 have its own set of cipher suites.
 In TLS 1.3 they are configured in OpenSSL, are enabled by default, and selected automatically (not need to be set in the configuration).

-In the SSL handshake, the client begins by informing the server what ciphes it supports.
+In the SSL handshake, the client begins by informing the server what ciphers it supports.
 The cipher suites are usually arranged in order of security.
 The server then compares those cipher suites with the cipher suites that are enabled on its side.
 As soon as it finds a match, it then informs the client, and the chosen cipher suite's algorithms are called into play.

   > Note: The client suggests the Cipher Suite but the server chooses.
 The Cipher Suite decision is in the hands of the server.
 The server then negotiates and selects a specific cipher suite to use in the communication.
 If the server is not prepared to use any of the cipher suites advertised by the client, then it will not allow the session